saasmech/shotbro/examples/playwright-v1/README.md

 # Playwright v1

-A simple example of how Shot Bro can be used with playwright.
+A simple example of how ShotBro can be used with playwright.

 # During development